seanreed1111/sql-recipes/recipes.md

 You are joining two tables by one or more common columns, but you want to make sure to return all rows in the first table regardless of a matching row in the second.
 For example, you are joining the employee and department tables, but some employee lack department assignments.

 Solution
 Use an outer join.
 In Oracle’s sample database, the HR user maintains the employee and DEPARTMENT tables; assigning a department to an employee is optional.
 There are 107 employee in the employee table.
-Using a standard join between employee and DEPARTMENTS only returns 106 rows, however, since one employee is not assigned a department.
+Using a standard join BETWEEN employee and DEPARTMENTS only returns 106 rows, however, since one employee is not assigned a department.
 To return all rows in the employee table, you can use LEFT OUTER JOIN to include all rows in the employee table and matching rows in DEPARTMENTS, if any:

 SELECT employee_id, last_name, first_name, department_id, department_name FROM employee
 left outer join departments using(department_id)